kwan7595/kwan7595/README.md

 <!--
 **kwan7595/kwan7595** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 Research interests : NAS(Neural Architecture Search), Network Pruning, Representation Learning , Optimization
+- 🔭 Research interests : AutoML, NAS(Neural Architecture Search), Network Pruning, Representation Learning , Optimization

 Languages
 ---